UMDOER/PSYC341OER/_pages/learning-expertise/learning.md

 * Tullis, J. G., & Benjamin, A. S. (2012).
 Consequences of restudy choices in younger and older learners.
 Psychonomic Bulletin & Review, 19, 743–749.
 * Tullis, J. G., & Benjamin, A. S. (2011).
 On the effectiveness of self-paced learning.
 Journal of Memory and Language, 64, 109–118.

-Adapted from Bouton, M. E. (2020).
-Conditioning and learning.
-In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
-Champaign, IL: DEF publishers.
-Retrieved from http://noba.to/ajxhcqdr
+Adapted from Benjamin, A. (2021).
+Factors influencing learning.
+In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology. http://noba.to/rnxyg6wp